nautilusrobot/blog/_posts/2025-01-26-project detail.md

 ### Our experiment and module

-Our team further research.
+![Polypropylene](https://raw.githubusercontent.com/nautilusrobot/blog/master/assets/images/post_img/20251_26_post_8.JPG)

 We reached out to the experts.

-![Polypropylene](https://raw.githubusercontent.com/nautilusrobot/blog/master/assets/images/post_img/20251_26_post_8.JPG)

 Based on their feedbackss, we finalized three different materials for our own experiment.

 * Polypropylene: Polypropylene (PP), also known as polypropene, is a thermoplastic polymer used in a wide variety of applications.
 It is produced via chain-growth polymerization from the monomer propylene.